cyverse-vice/jupyterlab-vscode/README.md

 To test the container locally:

 ```
+docker pull cyversevice/jupyterlab-vscode

 docker run -it --rm -v /$HOME:/app --workdir /app -p 8888:8888 -e REDIRECT_URL=http://localhost:8888 cyversevice/jupyterlab-vscode:latest
 ```
+Open the container locally or on your VM with the appropriate IP instead of `localhost`